caderek/benny/README.md

 ## Overview

-Under the hood, Benny uses an excellent (but complex) [benchmark](https://www.npmjs.com/package/benchmark) package.
+Benny builds on top of the excellent (but complex) [benchmark](https://www.npmjs.com/package/benchmark) package.

 Benny provides an improved API that allows you to:

 - easily prepare benchmarks for synchronous, as well as async code,
-- prepare local setup (sync or async) for each case
+- prepare local setup (sync or async) for each case,
-- skip or run only selected cases
+- skip or run only selected cases,
-- save essential results to a file in a JSON format
+- save results to a JSON file (in a simplified or detailed form),
-- pretty-print results without additional setup
+- pretty-print results without additional setup,
-- use suite results as Promises
+- use suite results as Promises.

-Additionally, it provides sound defaults suitable for most use cases and excellent IDE support with built-in type definitions.
+Additionally, it provides sound defaults suitable for most use cases (that you can tweak if you need) and excellent IDE support with built-in type definitions.

 <a id='installation'></a>